Matthew Newton: Career

+Since 2016, Newton has produced, directed and starred in three films: From Nowhere, Who We Are Now and Ava.

+Personal life, controversies and assault charges

+2006–2009

-In 2006, Newton split with Brooke Satchwell.
+In 2006, Newton split with partner, actress Brooke Satchwell.
 Newton was arrested on 16 October and charged with intimidation and assault occasioning actual bodily harm over incidents alleged to have occurred on 13 September and 6 October.
 He denied the charges.

 Newton was originally charged with four offences, but on 21 May 2007 a court heard he would plead guilty to one count of common assault – with police agreeing to drop counts of assault occasioning actual bodily harm and stalking and intimidating Satchwell, intending to cause her to fear physical or mental harm.
 On 12 June, Newton appeared in court and pleaded guilty to the one count of common assault and was put on a 12-month good behaviour bond.

 Magistrate Paul Cloran, who recorded the conviction against Newton, acknowledged that although the actor received some character references from friends and family he felt compelled to record a conviction.

 In July 2007, Newton had his conviction overturned based on medical grounds.
 Solicitor Chris Murphy tendered a letter from Dr Robert Hampshire, Newton's psychiatrist, which outlined his depressive illness and stated he was unlikely to reoffend.
 Judge Joseph Moore said, "It does not in any way lead the court to give special consideration to his case because he is a person of high profile", referring to Newton's celebrity status; and, "The way in which he has been given particular media attention has acted as a considerable measure of punishment."

-2009 events

 In November 2009, Newton's hotel room in Kings Cross, Sydney, was trashed after the GQ Men's Award Night.
 According to media reports, the damage to the room was over $9,000.
-The room was booked in the name of his then girlfriend Rachael Taylor and he departed the next day without checking out.
+The room was booked in the name of his then girlfriend, actress Rachael Taylor and he departed the next day without checking out.
 New South Wales Police investigated the matter but no charges were laid.

-2010 events
+2010–2012

-In August 2010, following two domestic violence incidents involving girlfriend Rachael Taylor at a hotel in Rome, where Newton allegedly "punched Taylor in the face before being sedated by ambulance officers," it was reported that Taylor suffered concussion after she hit her head on the hotel's marble floor, and a sprained jaw after the alleged attack.
-Taylor took out an Apprehended Violence Order (AVO) against Newton.
+In August 2010, Taylor took out an Apprehended Violence Order (AVO) against Newton.
+This followed two domestic violence incidents at a hotel in Rome where Newton allegedly "punched Taylor in the face before being sedated by ambulance officers", leading to her suffering a concussion and a sprained jaw.
 The media also reported his heavy use of alcohol, cocaine, marijuana, and methamphetamine at this time.

-2011 events

 In February 2011, Newton was charged with breaching the terms of his AVO.
 He was released on bail and ordered to appear in court in March 2011.

 It is alleged that Newton assaulted a 66-year-old taxi driver twice in the Sydney suburb of Crows Nest on 4 December 2011.
 He was charged with common assault and appeared in court in January 2012.
 The matter was originally stood over to April 2012.
 The matter was then stood over for a further three months as Newton was facing separate charges in the United States (see below).